Content Marketing Strategy: How To Build For Your Business

 When you know all this, you will have a better understanding of the following:

-As you work through this process, you will get a sense of where your audience is hanging out and where you already have a successful online presence.
-Focus on what works and expand from there rather than trying to do everything at once.
+As you work through this process, you will understand where your audience is hanging out and where you already have a successful online presence.
+Focus on what works and expand from there rather than trying everything simultaneously.

 With this information, you can easily decide which social media platforms to target to get shares and engagement for your content.